 - Having clear, calculated costs is an important part of your application.

 - Break down all the costs such as: your time, payment for others involved, materials, workspace or venues and marketing costs and evaluation.

 Go through the project in detail and think where there could be additional or hidden costs.

 Funding bodies may want to know if you have approached any other funders or secured any other funding.
 Find out whether the funding body you are applying to prefers to be the sole funder or understands that there may be other investors.
 Give details of any other potential investors.

 Give yourself plenty of time

 Spend some time double-checking your application to make sure all information is accurate and there are no spelling or grammatical errors.
-Get someone else to read your application as well and feed back so you can make improvements.
+Get someone else to read your application and provide you with feedback on any improvements you could make.

 Awards, funding and support

 Careers and Employability offers funding opportunities to students and graduates to help their career or business as well as one-to-one mentoring.

 Final year student or graduate with a business you’d like to develop?
 This 6-month programme includes industry support, mentoring and a £6,000 bursary.
 Apply by 9 May 2022.